Our multi-asset investment views - November 2020

 Although industrial metals could benefit from a recovery, China is tightening liquidity.
 Therefore, we are reluctant to upgrade given the uncertainty on fiscal stimulus.

-We maintain a positive view on the US dollar as it offers defensive properties at a time when government bonds offer less protection against financial loss.
+We maintain a positive view on the US dollar and prefer it as a means of offering protection against financial loss.

-Although we remain neutral on sterling as we await the outcome of Brexit negotiations and the economic impact of Covid-19 lockdowns, there is a glimmer of hope on the horizon.
+As we await the outcome of Brexit negotiations and the economic impact of Covid-19 lockdowns we remain neutral on sterling.
+There is a glimmer of hope, however, on the horizon.

 We maintain a neutral view on the euro as growth has deteriorated due to lockdowns.
 However, we expect that aggressive central bank support will help next month.

-With the US election out of the way and positive news on vaccine efficacy, the outlook for the yen has weakened and for this reason we have downgraded our view.
+With the US election out of the way and positive news on vaccine efficacy, the outlook for the yen has weakened.
+For this reason we have downgraded our view.